 Chris Crawford and Paul Mooney, Kaggle Competition Managers.
-Executed Kaggle's Data Science for Good competition in 2019 to improve how we match questions to volunteers at CareerVillage.org.
+Executed the Kaggle Data Science for Good competition in 2019 to improve how we match questions to volunteers at CareerVillage.org.

 David Guerrero was a community intern who helped us build lists of potential partners, and moderated the content on the site.

 David Ohta was an intern with us for several years, working mostly on strategy projects.
-His writing is great, his problem solving skills were really useful when thinking about questions like "should we open local city chapters?", and he's always been a steadfast and reliable team member to us.
+His writing is great, his problem solving skills were really useful when thinking about questions like 'Should we open local city chapters?', and he has always been a steadfast and reliable team member to us.